 Classic Books About Sisters

-I remember reading this story with my grandmother when I was young.
+I remember reading this coming-of-age novel with my grandmother when I was young.
 It features a family of four girls who are trying to support each other and their mother while their father is away at war.

 We absolutely love this classic love story.
 This love story has everything you could want.
 Elizabeth Bennet is a smart and stubborn woman who was ahead of her time.
 With 5 Bennet girls, one of them must marry well to support the other sisters.